We generally hesitate saying that Siena/Francis House may have saved somebody’s life.

 Please know how grateful we are to you for helping Siena Francis House provide these basic human services to the poor and homeless when they have nowhere else to turn.
 Please also know that these services are only possible because of your generous financial support.
 Nearly all of the contributions to our homeless shelter come from compassionate members of our community, like you.

 God bless you for your sustained support, and I wish you well during these cold winter months.

 P.S.
 We are in our busiest time of the year.
 Many hundreds of cold, hungry and homeless people seek food, shelter and safety every day.
 Please send your gift to Siena Francis House right away, as our organization exists and operates almost entirely on charitable donations.
 Please click HERE to make your secure, online gift today!

 Gifts to Siena Francis House are used to provide food, shelter, clothing, and care of the people who turn to us during their hour of need, and are greatly appreciated.
 All of our services are provided at no cost to our guests.
 All gifts to Siena Francis House are tax deductible to the full extent of the law.
 Our audited financial statements are freely available by writing to Siena Francis House, P.O.
 Box 217 DTS – Omaha, Nebraska – 68101.
 Our donor information is kept in strict confidence; our donor lists are never rented, shared, or exchanged with other organizations.
 The stories in our letters are real.
 Identifying details have been changed and file photos may be used to protect the privacy and therapeutic interest of our guests.
-For more information about Siena Francis House or to include us in your estate planning, please contact Siena Francis House Development Director, Tim Sully at (402) 341-1821.
+For more information about Siena Francis House or to include us in your estate planning, please contact Siena Francis House Development Team at (402) 341-1821.